The city of art and home of Dante Alighieri

 Wine lovers in Tuscany can take a tour of the Chianti wineries, which is a fundamental stop to be able to taste the famous wine and simultaneously enjoy a breathtaking view of the hills.
 From San Casciano Val di Pesa to Greve in Chianti, the cellars organize guided tours of the cellars with wine tastings on reservation.
 Chianti represents an excellence in Tuscan wine production and the production area of this wine extends for 70,000 hectares between the cities of Florence and Siena.
 Tour from Florence for a wine tasting in Chianti

-Discover all tours
+Discover all tours in Florence

 Destinations found in the vicinity

 in digital version